urmajesty/urmajesty.github.io/_posts/2020-03-24-finally_understanding_fetch_and_promises.markdown

 ---
 layout: post
-title:      "Finally understanding Fetch and Promises*"
+title:      "Finally understanding Fetch and Promises...*"
 date:       2020-03-24 02:35:01 -0400
 permalink:  finally_understanding_fetch_and_promises
 ---

-####  *...using analogies and not so technical verbiage
+####  *...using analogies and not so technical verbiage.

 Fetch and Promises had my mind boggled for a bit before I did my research.
-So, I'm writing this blog post for those who may have a different learning style and is having trouble grasping the concepts.
+So, I'm writing this blog post for those who may have a different learning style and are having trouble grasping the concepts.

 First, to understand fetch I had to know a little about AJAX (Asynchronous JavaScript) .
 The short version is, that sometimes we want to do operations, and the functions that perform those operations don’t always run in order and/or sometimes they take a while to load.
 That being said, you may have a function that takes a while to load, and the other functions can’t proceed until the one before it is done.